davebland/the-mountain-logbook/README.md

 ## Credits

 ## Content
 All content produced by me other than CSS & JS libraries as documented.
+Includes background image.

 ## Acknowledgements
 - wireframe.cc (online wireframing tool)